ilead-cong/hic_down/README.md

 the version of hic_down is : 0.0.1.
 The envoriment which you need is python=3.7, configparser, and hicexplorer.
 You can get it from conda by the command ofpython: conda install python=3.7,
 configparser: conda install -c anaconda configparser,
-hicexplorer: conda install hicexplorer -c bioconda -c conda-forge.
+hicexplorer: conda install hicexplorer -c bioconda -c conda-forge,
-numpy:  conda install -c anaconda numpy
+numpy:  conda install -c anaconda numpy,
-cooler: conda install -c bioconda cooler
+cooler: conda install -c bioconda cooler.
 What 's more, you need juicertools which can get from https://github.com/aidenlab/juicer/wiki/Download, if you want to analysis loop from pairsfile.
     -h or --help